zsigmondO/omlete/README.md

 # omlete

 A basic kitchen application for group work.
+JavaFX GUI and H2 database.
+Following the design (and other) patterns importantly.